ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-02-Why_Your_CAD_Models_Fail_Without_Strong_2D_Sketches_-_Education_Chapter_1_Lesson_2.md

 ---

-A) True
+A) False

-B) False
+B) True

 ---

-A) True
+B) True

 ///

 ## Master Answer Key

-1. B – Going straight into 3D is the biggest mistake because it skips the foundational 2D skills needed for quality models.
+1. C – Going straight into 3D is the biggest mistake because it skips the foundational 2D skills needed for quality models.

-2. B – 2D stands for "two dimensions," referring to the flat, two-dimensional nature of sketches.
+2. D – 2D stands for "two dimensions," referring to the flat, two-dimensional nature of sketches.

-3. B – 2D CAD is best thought of as drawing on a flat piece of paper, which helps visualize the sketching process.
+3. C – 2D CAD is best thought of as drawing on a flat piece of paper, which helps visualize the sketching process.

-4. B – A washer in 2D requires two circles (inner and outer) to represent the hole and outer edge.
+4. C – A washer in 2D requires two circles (inner and outer) to represent the hole and outer edge.

 5. B – Adding thickness to a 2D sketch transforms it into a 3D model by giving it depth.

-6. B – 3D CAD is described as a digital workbench where parts are created and modified.
+6. C – 3D CAD is described as a digital workbench where parts are created and modified.

-7. B – In the foundation analogy, 2D sketches represent the foundation that everything else is built upon.
+7. D – In the foundation analogy, 2D sketches represent the foundation that everything else is built upon.

 8. B – 3D models represent the house that is built on the 2D foundation.

-9. B – A house built on a poor foundation will fall apart in about 10 years, just like poor 2D sketches lead to failing 3D models.
+9. C – A house built on a poor foundation will fall apart in about 10 years, just like poor 2D sketches lead to failing 3D models.

-10. B – The core principle is "2D drives 3D," meaning the quality of 2D sketches determines the quality of 3D models.
+10. D – The core principle is "2D drives 3D," meaning the quality of 2D sketches determines the quality of 3D models.

-11. B – The next lesson will focus on origins and planes, which are fundamental building blocks of 2D CAD.
+11. C – The next lesson will focus on origins and planes, which are fundamental building blocks of 2D CAD.

-12. A – True, the lesson uses this analogy to emphasize that 3D modeling requires mastering 2D skills first.
+12. B – True, the lesson uses this analogy to emphasize that 3D modeling requires mastering 2D skills first.

-13. B – False, a washer requires two circles (inner and outer) to properly represent its geometry.
+13. A – False, a washer requires two circles (inner and outer) to properly represent its geometry.

-14. A – True, poor 2D sketches will inevitably lead to poor 3D models that break or fail.
+14. B – True, poor 2D sketches will inevitably lead to poor 3D models that break or fail.